EternityForest/AnyoneCanDoIt/MathELI5.md

 This is why aliasing sounds harsh and unmusical.

+## Area and volume

+These are measured in square units and cubic units, respectively.
+A square inch is teh area of a square that is one inch on each side, and a cubic inch is the volume of a cube that is one inch on all sides.

+You can use any unit, but note that a cubic foot is not 12 cubic inches, but 12\*12\*12=1728 cubic inches, because squaring and cubing are nonlinear.
+Area and volume increase faster than you might thing when you increase the lengths of the sides.

+When you extrude a 2D shape out into 3D space, like as if you pressed Play-doh throuh a shaped nozzle, the of the resulting object volume is the area, in square units, times the length you extruded it.

+A cylinder is pretty much an extruded circle(math people may use a different word than "extruded"), so one can get it's volume by the length times the circle's area.

 ## Coordinate Systems

 There are many ways to specifiy the position of something, but it is common to